christianferaria/QTC/README.md

 #Believe

-I will learn how to code
+I will learn how to code!